 We chose to take the 9.25 am ferry and 6.00 pm return, buying the ticket online at Traghettilines.it: we paid about 30€ each.
 You can also buy the tickets straight to the ticket office on the same day, the price is just the same.

 The best months are May and September, when the days are beautiful but it's not too hot.
 We visited in July and it was terribly hot, but luckily there was a little fresh breeze so we could breathe!

 How to get around Procida?

-As mentioned before, Procida is a small island and it can be easily visited by scooter, electric bike, or bus.
+As mentioned before, Procida is a small island that can be easily visited by scooter, electric bike, or bus.
 Some areas are easily walkable.

-As soon as you land in Marina Grande, you will find the EAV bus station on the right which offers 4 different routes (find all the details of the lines on vivereprocida.it bus service): a single ride costs € 1.50, you can buy the ticket either at the newsstand or at the Caremar box office which is on the right hand side of the harbour.
+As soon as you land in Marina Grande, you will find the EAV bus station on the right which offers 4 different routes: a single ride costs € 1.50, you can buy the ticket either at the newsstand or at the Caremar box office which is on the right-hand side of the harbour.

 What not to miss on a day trip to Procida?

 These are the beautiful areas that my friend and I visited on a day on the island.